Memphis Grizzlies Odds

 Besides watching the games, you’ll be able to bet on the Grizzlies, and on all kinds of NBA action, right in Tennessee.
-At least nine online sportsbooks will be available for the start of the 2022-23 NBA season.
+A minimum of nine online sportsbooks will be available for the start of the 2022-23 NBA season.
 That means you can bet on the Grizzlies on your phone, tablet, or computer from anywhere inside state borders.